 We can search separately for an insurance settlement at the bottom of the unclaimed property search page.
 Many beneficiaries of old insurance policies have not been paid.
 This is a good resource to find out if we are a beneficiary under one of the old unpaid policies.

 It would be wise to conduct this search even if an estate did not go through probate.

 Probate is a legal process to manage the financial and legal matters of a person after they have died.
 In California, the probate process is managed by the Superior Court in the county where the deceased person lived.

 As mentioned above, it is a good idea to check the site from time to time.
-The site is a good resource for the living and a must do item when we administer an estate or a trust.
+The site is a good resource for people to use and a must-do item when we administer a probate or trust estate.